 Many variations of steel are available.
 Below is a brief look at the key types of steel:

-- Crucible steel – One of the early forms of steel (1740s) was made from blister steel that was melted in clay crucibles and refined by adding a special flux to remove fine slag particles that the cementation process could not remove.
-It was of a high quality but expensive.
+- Crucible steel – One of the early forms of steel (the 1740s) was made from blister steel that was melted in clay crucibles and refined by adding a special flux to remove fine slag particles that the cementation process could not remove.
+It was of high quality but expensive.

 - High carbon steel - has a carbon content ranging from 0.50 to 1.05%.
 Mainly used to manufacture drills, taps, dies, springs, and other machine tools and hand tools that are heat-treated after fabrication to develop a hard structure.

 - Spring steel - is a low alloy, medium carbon steel, or high carbon steel with very high yield strength such that it can return to its original shape despite significant bending or twisting.